ShipBook/ShipBookSDK-iOS/README.md

 ```

 ## Wrapper on ShipBook
+If you are already using some kind of a logging system, you may want to write wrappers to send the logs to both systems.

-If you want to create a wrapper on the logs you will need to implement all the parameters of each log.
+When creating the wrapper on the logs, you will need to implement all the parameters of each log.

 For example a wrapper for `log.e()`:
 ```swift